hamidzabihi/Project-BCN/README.md

 ## 5. Visualizing

 The Python files in folder `8_plot_properties` are multiple files that are used for analyzing and plotting the properties of the generated data from previous steps.
-The `e-h-recom_res.py` file is used for fitting the NA-MD results and `plot_timescales.py` file is used for plotting the fitted timescales but before running that, ones needs to run `sh extract_data.sh` to generate the average timescales with their error bars. `plot_electronic_properties.py` file is used for plotting the electronic structure poperties such as PDOS, energy vs time, NAC maps, and generating NAC distribution `hdf` files.
 The user can modify these scripts as desired.
 One of the most important libraries that we use is `glob` which can be used to find files with specific names.
 For example, for finding the imaginary part of the Hamiltonians, one can use `glob.glob('/path/to/nac/folder/*im*')` and use the found files for plotting the average NAC maps.